 In the days following the BMLD, the organisers will collect all the control cards from the control points.
 After a thorough examination of these cards and the Logbook and if everything is in order they will receive the BMLD award.

 The validated Logbook will be returned by mail to their owner.
 It will confirm the achievement of the BMLD award.

 The organisers will publish on the internet (https://www.vendee-randonnee.com/) the list of all the walkers who have successfully achieved their BMLD.

 As the BMLD is not a competition, no times will be published.

 The walker is the only person who can decide to retire from the event.
 In this case, they must undertake to inform the organisers by the telephone number that will be issued at the time of the briefing.

 The organisers may also withdraw a walker who is obviously no longer able to reach the finish in the time allowed.

-Article 15 Baggage transfer
+Article 15 Luggage transfer only for 200Km

 The exact position of these control points will be indicated during the briefing.